Frequently Asked Questions

 Q: How and when should I submit my article to Spark?

-A: Spark usually accepts article submissions in March or April.
+Spark usually accepts article submissions in March or April.
 In some years a preliminary submission of abstracts is requested.
-Please check the submission date and process for the current issue in the Call for Papers.
+Submission dates and procedures for submission will be available on future to call to papers.

 Q: What format is required for submissions?